 Once your team has completed a few sprints, they can use their velocity to forecast how much of the backlog they can finish within upcoming sprints.
 For usage guidance, see Velocity metrics and usage guidance.

 In addition to the built-in velocity chart, VSTS accounts have access to the Velocity widget.
 The Velocity widget enables you to view more sprints and additional information than that provided by the velocity chart.

 Velocity provides a useful metric for gaining insight into how much work your team can complete during a sprint cycle.
 Each team is associated with one and only one velocity chart.

 Velocity will vary depending on team capacity, sprint over sprint.
 However, over time, the velocity should indicate a reliable average that can be used to forecast the full backlog.

 The images you see from your web portal may differ from the images you see in this topic.
-These differences result from updates made to VSTS or your on-premises TFS, options that you or your admin have enabled, and which process was chosen when creating your team project—Agile, Scrum, or CMMI.
-However, the basic functionality available to you remains the same unless explicitly mentioned.
-For an overview of changes in the navigation experience and working within the user and administration contexts, see Work in the web portal.
+These differences result from updates made to your web app, options that you or your admin have enabled, and which process was chosen when creating your team project—Agile, Scrum, or CMMI.

 From the backlog page, open the velocity chart.

 For charts to appear, your team must perform these activities: